pytorch/torchrec/docs/source/concepts.rst

 efficiently represent sparse features, including:

--  **JaggedTensor:** a wrapper around the lengths/offsets and values tensors for a singular sparse feature
+-  **JaggedTensor:** a wrapper around the lengths/offsets and values tensors for a singular sparse feature.
--  **KeyedJaggedTensor:** efficiently represent multiple sparse features, can think of it as multiple ``JaggedTensor``\s
+-  **KeyedJaggedTensor:** efficiently represent multiple sparse features, can think of it as multiple ``JaggedTensor``\s.
--  **KeyedTensor:** a wrapper around ``torch.Tensor`` that allows access to tensor values through keys
+-  **KeyedTensor:** a wrapper around ``torch.Tensor`` that allows access to tensor values through keys.

 With the goal of high performance and efficiency, the canonical ``torch.Tensor`` is highly inefficient for representing sparse data.